oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

   -s $MOUNT_FOLDER_PATH
 ```

-If you are behind proxy, ads opctl will automatically use your proxy settings( defined via ```no_proxy```, ```http_proxy``` and ```https_proxy```).
+> If you are behind proxy, `ads opctl` will **automatically** use your proxy settings (defined via `no_proxy`, `http_proxy` and `https_proxy`).

-### 2. Create yaml file to define your cluster.
-Here is an example
+Note that whenever you change the code, you have to build, tag and push the image to repo.
+This is automatically done with the `ads opctl run` command.

+> The python dependencies are set inside the conda environment file:
+`oci_dist_training_artifacts/tensorflow/v1/environments.yaml`.

+*If your code requires additional dependency, update this file.*

+> While updating `environments.yaml` do not remove the existing libraries.
+You can append to the list.

+### Define your cluster

+To run the distributed training, you have to define your multi-node cluster setup in your train yaml file.

-In this example, we bring up 1 worker node and 1 chief-worker node.
+In the example below, we bring up 1 worker node and 1 chief-worker node.
 The training code to run is `train.py`.
-All your training code is assumed to be present inside `/code` directory within the container.
+All your training code is assumed to be located inside `/code` directory within the container, which the `ads opctl run` command should do by default.

-Additionally, you can also put any data files inside the same directory (and pass on the location ex '/code/data/**' as an argument to your training script using runtime->spec->args).
+Additionally, you can also put any data files inside the `/code` directory (and pass on the location ex `'/code/data/**'` as an argument to your training script using the `runtime->spec->args` property as shown below).

+Save the following `train.yaml` file in your root project directory, as modify the infrastructure, cluster and runtime section with your settings.

 ```yaml
 kind: distributed